• Awesome Image

 Should we get a battery backup with solar?

-Most battery storage solutions do not provide power to your whole house, but rather a critical load panel, or certain circuits (usually not your A/C or larger appliances).
+Most battery storage solutions do not provide power to your whole house, but rather a critical loads panel, or certain circuits (usually not your A/C or larger appliances).
 We recommend to start with a solar system without a battery storage solution at first, then add one later if required.

 Will my solar system produce the same amount of energy all year?